 Subject(s): Grade: Teacher: Date: LESSON ELEMENT 1.
-Common Core Learning Standard(s) Addres sed: (1a) 2.
+Common Core Learning Standard(s) Addressed: (1a) 2.
 What will students know & be able to do as a result of this lesson:(1a) 3.
-What essential questions/big ideas/endurir g understandings does this lesson address?
+What essential questions/big ideas/enduring understandings does this lesson address?
 (1a) 4.
-How does this lesson fit into the sequence of of learning for this class?
-(1a) , ng?
+How does this lesson fit into the sequence of learning for this class?
+(1a) 5.
+How will you engage the students in learning?
 What will you do?
 What will the students do?
-Will the students work in de any handouts or other materials the students will be using.
-(1b)

-6. Describe any modifications you will make to accommodate individuals or groups of students in the class.
-(1b)

-7. During the lesson, how will you monitor student progress?
+Will the students work in groups, individually or as a large group?
+Provide any handouts or other materials the students will be using.
+(1b) 6.
+Describe any modifications you will make to accommodate individuals or groups of students in the class.
+(1b) 7.
+During the lesson, how will you monitor student progress?
 How and when will you know whether the students have learned what you intend?
 (1b)